Margaret W. Thompson: Global Genetics

 While Canadian geneticists were looking to nationalize genetic health care, genetics was also part of a global conversation.
 In 1976 at a genetic conference in Dublin, Ireland, Thompson warned doctors of the risks associated with genetic engineering: "man can stop making atom bombs if he wants to but a biological monster once created goes on reproducing itself.
 Humanity might find itself in a sorcerer's apprentice situation."
 At this time, genetic engineering using human DNA and the bacterial DNA of E Coli was considered a ‘medical breakthrough’.
 The majority of this research took place in North America, in the United States.

-Sick Kids Hospital and University of Toronto
+SickKids Hospital and University of Toronto

-In 1963, Thompson joined both the University of Toronto and the Hospital for Sick Children in Toronto, commonly known as Sick Kids.
-While at Sick Kids and the University of Toronto, Thompson continued her research in genetics and also worked in the pediatrics department.
+In 1963, Thompson joined both the University of Toronto and the Hospital for Sick Children in Toronto, commonly known as SickKids.
+While at SickKids and the University of Toronto, Thompson continued her research in genetics and also worked in the pediatrics department.
 One of her areas of research was early detection of Down syndrome.
 Thompson wrote numerous scientific articles during this time, and also published the first textbook of human genetics specifically written for medical students in 1966 alongside her husband, who was a professor of anatomy.
 Entitled Genetics in Medicine, the publication became the standard textbook on genetics used throughout North America.
 The 8th revised edition of the textbook was published in 2016.
 Thompson also served as President of the Canadian College of Medical Geneticists from 1983 to 1984.
-She retired from Sick Kids Hospital in 1988.
+She retired from SickKids Hospital in 1988.